Undergraduate Course: Archaeological Fieldwork - 3 week field project (ARCA08015)

 - demonstrate enhanced employability by developing key practical skills and confidence in archaeological field work, post excavation analysis and field recording methods

-- demonstrate key practical skills in archaeological recording and excavation methods
+- demonstrate by means of fieldwork, key practical skills in archaeological recording and excavation methods

-- demonstrate a good understanding of the aims, methods and results of an approved archaeological field work project
+- demonstrate by means of fieldwork, a good understanding of the aims, methods and results of an approved archaeological field work project

-- demonstrate how the practical aspects of archaeology are developed through participation in a fieldwork project and they will practice valuable transferable skills of team working, autonomy and initiative.
+- demonstrate by means of fieldwork, how the practical aspects of archaeology are developed through participation in a fieldwork project and they will practice valuable transferable skills of team working, autonomy and initiative.

 |Graduate Attributes and Skills

 ||In addition to the course specific skills that the students will acquire, they will also show:

 -Refinement of observational and recording skills, including specifically drawing and photographic capabilities

 -Introduction to survey equipment and other techniques used by Archaeologists